rbadrinath/FCP/SCRIPT/SCRIPT.md

 [comment]: # (--------- 10_strings_libraries.md ---------)
-# STANDARD STRING LIBRARY FUNCTION in C
+# Standard string library function in C
-## OBJECTIVE:
+## Objective
   * String library usages
   * Notion of library

-## WHY LIBRARY FUNCTIONS
+## Why library functions
   *  The C library has many funcitons that make life easy
   * Functions from string.h
   * Functions from math.h
   * Functions from ctype.h ... many others
   * Use the string.h functions to do some of the stuff we did earlier
   * Can you convert a string to an int and vice versa using functions in ctype.h
   * Use the math.h functions to do interesting stuff like powers and trignometry
   * Remember to always check return value for errors.
 Read the man page!

-## END OF CLASS CHECK:
+## End of class check:
   * Student should be able to use string.h functions and strings in order
     * to concatenate two strings.
     * to convert string to ascii and vice versa